 This tabbouleh-style salad makes buckwheat taste great.
 A Gluten-free grain that is very nutritious.
 This Buckwheat tabbouleh is great as a lunch or a side dish.

-My only memories of buckwheat from childhood is the gross lilac porridge that tasted really weird.
+My only memories of buckwheat from childhood are the gross lilac porridge that tasted really weird.
 A year ago, I bought my first bag of buckwheat since I discovered how healthy it is.
 The taste is a bit special if you have never eaten it, but you grow to like it.
 I promise!

 What is tabbouleh made of?

-Traditional tabbouleh is made of parsley, tomatoes, mint, onion, bulgur, and olive oil with seasoning.
+Traditional tabbouleh is parsley, tomatoes, mint, onion, bulgur, and olive oil with seasoning.
 Tabbouleh is a middle eastern dish with some variations in different countries.
 Traditionally it is served as a meze, as an appetizer.

 This is not a traditional tabbouleh, but my variation with no oil.
 This is modified to be a whole foods plant-based version and with the superfood buckwheat instead of the bulgur wheat.
 Chickpeas add extra protein and will keep you satiated for longer.